Chapter 1: Why Are Businesses Going Through Digital Transformations?

 Customers expect digital technology and innovation.

 Today’s customers are connected and empowered by the digital era.
 They’re connected 24/7, and increasingly want and expect that same around-the-clock access to the companies they do business with.
-The key drivers behind this change in consumer behaviour?
+The key drivers behind this change in consumer behavior?
 Mobile devices and social media.

 Over half of customers surveyed for Salesforce’s report “State of the Connected Customer” (first edition) said that technology has significantly changed their expectations of how companies should interact with them.
-More specifically, 73% of customers prefer to do business with brands that personalise their shopping experience, according to the Harvard Business Review.
+More specifically, 73% of customers prefer to do business with brands that personalize their shopping experience, according to the Harvard Business Review.